Creole Scallop Cakes

 - Meanwhile, in a small bowl, whisk the mayonnaise, mustard, lemon juice, apple juice and seasonings.
 Cover and refrigerate until serving.

-Originally published as Creole Scallop Cakes in The Taste of Home Cookbook 2011, p9
+Originally published as Scrumptious Scallop Cakes w/Spicy Honey Aioli in Taste of Home Cookbook Contest 2010/2011